Rendang is a spicy meat dish that originates from Indonesia, but as my husband Peter doesn’t eat meat, he developed this

-Packed full of big flavours, Rendang is aromatic with zingy flavours of lemongrass and ginger which work beautifully with the meatiness of the tuna.
-I know you guys are going to love it!
+Packed full of big flavours, Rendang is aromatic with zingy flavours of lemongrass and ginger which work well with whatever you eat with it.

 Unlike the traditional beef Rendang which takes hours to become tender, the tuna Rendang can be made in less than 30 minutes, making it the perfect dish for mid-week meals.
 To keep it simple, we use Rendang paste which can be bought in most good supermarkets.